This is article #7 out of 50 in The Startup Marketing Playbook.

 These are contacts that have demonstrated that they are sales-ready.
 This typically happens by filling out a demo request form on a landing page of your website.
 When a lead becomes an MQL, they are sent to sales for direct contact and further qualification.
 It’s up to sales to confirm if the lead is indeed ready to go through the sales process.

 These are contacts that have been confirmed to be “sales-ready” by the sales team.
 They likely demonstrated that they match some basic criteria (e.g. budget, needs, timing, authority) to qualify to move forward in the funnel.

-These are contacts that have been added to sales pipeline.
-This means that the sales team has created a deal, assigned a dollar value to that deal and are counting it in the sales forecast.
+These are contacts that have been added to the sales pipeline.
+This means that the sales team has created a deal, assigned a dollar value to that deal and is counting it in the sales forecast.
 It’s very important that only truly qualified SQLs get added as opportunities, otherwise sales will overstate the forecast and miss goals.

 These are contacts that the Customer Success team has deemed “true fans” of your company and can be go-to contacts for reference checks and testimonials.
 This lifecycle stage is optional and used less often than the others.

 These are contacts that do not meet criteria to become a customer but may still want to be engaged in your marketing.
 For example, partners, vendors, advisors, board members, etc. Segmenting these contacts out of the rest of the funnel will ensure you don’t overstate lead numbers, counting those who will never become customers.

 Automating Stage Movement